Eyrbyggja saga: Snorri Goði

 Snorri in his later years successfully led a fight against Ospak Kjallaksson, a Norseman who had assembled a group of men that constantly attacked and pillaged his neighbors.
 Snorri and his gang killed Ospak and the other members of his group.
-Snorri spared Ospak's son and allowed him inherit his father's farm.
+Snorri spared Ospak's son and allowed him to inherit his father's farm.
 Snorri had several children and was able to create marriage alliances with many leading families in Iceland.
 Snorri's descendants included the Sturlungs, through his son Halldor.

 Arnkel

 Arnkel, like Snorri, acted as chieftain over the peoples of Holyfell, and was also referred to as Arnkel the Priest.
 He is often depicted as the enemy of Snorri by the author.
 Arnkel provides similar information to the Norse living on Iceland on such matters as property rights and blood feuds.
 Arnkel became involved in further disputes with Snorri after Arnkel's father, Thorolf Halt-foot, accused Snorri of stealing his firewood.
 As the Saga progresses, Arnkel claims properties around Snæfellsnes, in which he also claims land from peoples who he presided over.

 Arnkel finally engages in a physical dispute with Snorri and the Thorbrandssons (Þorbrandsson), Snorri's foster brothers.
 Snorri and his foster brothers attack and kill Arnkel whilst he was working on his farm.

-Arnkel had laid his sword and shield against a hayrick, and now he took up his weapons and defended himself therewith; but now he began to gather wounds, and withal they came up into the garth about him.
-Then Arnkel leapt up on to the hayrick, and defended himself thence for a space, but such was the end of matter that he fell, and they covered him over there in the garth with hay; and thereafter Snorri and his folk fared home to Holyfell.